-The Northampton Community Farm sits on 121 acres of the former Bean and Allard Farms, land that is now permanently protected as farmland.
+The Northampton Community Farm sits on 121 acres of once Nipmuc, Pocumtuc, and Nonotuck Indigenous land, and the former Bean and Allard Farms — land that is now permanently protected as farmland.

-As the largest community farm in Massachusetts, we lease most of our land to small farmers in amounts of less than an acre to as much as 90 acres, and for time periods from 1 to 99 years.
-We seek to address well documented challenges in land access for farmers with a flexible and innovative approach to leases on land and infrastructure, while striving for a mix of economically and environmentally compatible and sustainable farm operations.
+As the largest community farm in Massachusetts, we lease most of our land to small farms in amounts of less than an acre to as much as 60 acres, and for time periods from 1 to 99 years.
+We prioritize leasing land to farmers from communities marginalized and harmed by the conventional food system and industrial agriculture.
+Using a flexible and innovative approach to leases on land and infrastructure, we seek to address well-documented challenges in land access for farmers while striving for a mix of economically and environmentally compatible and sustainable farm operations.

 What is a community farm?